-Author’s Note: This article “San Francisco’s Victorians: The Legacy that Survived the 1906 Quake and Fire” is a chapter in my new book/ebook Northern California History Travel Adventures: 35 Suggested Trips.
-The subject is also covered in my book/ebook Northern California Travel: The Best Options.
-That book is available in English as a book/ebook and also as an ebook in Chinese.
-Several of my books on California can be seen on my Amazon Author Page.
+Author’s Note: This article “San Francisco’s Victorians: The Legacy that Survived the 1906 Quake and Fire” is also a chapter in my latest travel guidebook/ebook Northern California History Travel Adventures: 35 Suggested Trips.
+Other Northern California articles are gathered in my travel guidebook/ebook Northern California Travel: The Best Options.
+All my travel guidebooks/ebooks on California can be seen on my Amazon Author Page.

 By Lee Foster